Lewes: Art, photography, and festivals

 Annual arts events include ArtWave and the children's Patina Moving on Parade.
 An annual Lewes Guitar Festival which started in 1999 has not operated since the late 2000s.
 The annual Charleston Festival is hosted at nearby Charleston Farmhouse near the village of Firle some 6 miles east of Lewes.

 An annual festival of light – Lewes Light – was created in 2015 during the UNESCO Year of Light and has run since then as an annual art installation and environmental awareness project.

 The Reeves Studio, which is thought to be the oldest continuously operated photographic studio in the world, has been running from the same premises in Lewes since 1855.

 Debate

-Lewes has been influenced by its close proximity to the University of Sussex and Brighton University in terms of significant numbers of academics and students living in the town.

 The Headstrong Club whose notable members include Thomas Paine was relaunched in 1987 and continues to operate.
 A branch of the popular Skeptics in the Pub movement was created in 2011 in Lewes, based at the Elephant and Castle.